CodeWizard-1/restaurant/README.md

 ## Features Left to Implement

-Given more time, I would have implemented an online food ordering form and  also added a quick scroll-to-top button to the website.
+If I had more time, I would implement an online take-out order form.
+And  also added a quick scroll-to-top button to the website.